breadoliveoilsalt/TINNDARPiOS/README.md

 # TINNDÅRP for iOS

 TINNDÅRP is a [React Native](https://reactnative.dev/docs/getting-started) app built with an [Expo](https://docs.expo.io/versions/latest/) workflow.
-Its build is handled by [Travis CI](https://docs.travis-ci.com/).
+Its build is handled by [Travis CI](https://travis-ci.com/github/breadoliveoilsalt/TINNDARPiOS).
 Unit tests rely on [Jest](https://jestjs.io/) and [Enzyme](https://enzymejs.github.io/enzyme/).

 The repo can be found on GitHub [here](https://github.com/breadoliveoilsalt/TINNDARPiOS).
+The repo is "frontend only".
+The app authenticates users and gets its data via a [TINNDÅRP backend API](https://github.com/breadoliveoilsalt/tinndarp-backend), hosted [here](https://tinndarp-backend.herokuapp.com/) on Heroku.

 ## Introduction to Expo